The Newcastle Muscle Centre

 Professor Hanns Lochmüller trained as a neurologist in Munich (Germany) and Montreal (Canada).
 He was appointed chair of experimental myology in the neuromuscular research group at the Institute of Genetic Medicine of Newcastle University in 2007.
-He was elected Chair of the TREAT-NMD Alliance Executive Committee in April 2012.
+He was the first elected Chair of the TREAT-NMD Alliance Executive Committee.

 Dr. Annemieke Aartsma-Rus is associate professor at the Department of Human Genetics and leader of the DMD genetic therapy group.
 She is currently Chair of the executive committee of the TREAT-NMD alliance and is a member of the Project Ethics Council and TACT Committee.